F.A.Q: we answer your questions

 - to reduce the transmission of STIs within the population.

-Residents of Luxembourg as well as cross-border workers (workers or students) can access these tests in the BIONEXT laboratories.
+Residents of Luxembourg as well as cross-border workers (workers or students) can access these STI screening tests in the BIONEXT laboratories.

-Yes, but we advise you to share your identity for better tracking of your results.
+However, we advise you to share your identity so that your results can be better tracked.

-If the result is positive, the medical team of the BIONEXT laboratory receives the patient in consultation to initiate his/her management.
+If the result to IST tests is positive, the medical team of the BIONEXT laboratory receives the patient in consultation to initiate his/her management.
 This is what makes all the difference with a self-test, which is not supervised by a healthcare professional.

 If the screening is anonymous, the patient comes to collect his results on site, at the Leudelange laboratory - 2-4, rue du Château d'Eau.
 The medical team will be at his disposal to guide him in his care if necessary.

-Do we need to prepare before taking a test?
+Do we need to prepare before taking an STI screening test?

 No specific preparation is required before taking a test.
-Screening does not require fasting.
+You do not need to fast before an STI test.

-Can we choose what type of test to do?
+Can I choose what type of IST test to do?

-What is the estimated time to receive their test results following the screening test?
+What is the estimated time to receive their test results following the IST screening test?